U.S. Navy Blue Angels

 Dan Buchanan flies some of the quieter aircraft on the air show circuit, with a smooth, silent tow-launched hang glider and also a quiet, agile motorized wing for remote performances that are not near airports.
 Dan was a custom-home builder with an avocational love of flying until 1981, when he became paraplegic due to consecutive sporting accidents.
 Despite his handicap, Dan returned to flying just a year later and since then, his tenacity and adventurous spirit has allowed him to accrue more than 2,400 hours of flight time in hang gliders.
 (Photo courtesy of Dan Buchanan.)

-Breitling L-39 Jet Team
+Patriots L-39 Jet Team

 3rd MAW Band